-I-80 Parley’s Canyon Drainage Improvement Project Wins Excellence in Concrete AwardEmployee Focus, Preserve Infrastructure, Strengthen the Economy, by Guest Post.
+I-80 Parley’s Canyon Drainage Improvement Project Wins Excellence in Concrete AwardEmployee Focus, Preserve Infrastructure, by Guest Post.

 Last summer’s Drainage Improvements project on Interstate 80 in Parleys Canyon was recently recognized with the Excellence in Concrete Award from the Intermountain Chapter of the American Concrete Institute.
 The award recognized the team of UDOT, H.W.
 Lochner, W.W.
 Clyde and its subcontractors, and Geneva Pipe and Precast for designing, casting, and installing the new culvert adjacent to I-80.
 This drainage project, which was completed in fall 2013, installed more than 10,500 feet of 66-inch reinforced concrete pipe along a two-mile segment of I-80 near the mouth of Parleys Canyon.
 Crews also installed 6,700 linear feet of median and lateral drains, along with 80 concrete box structures.
 The new drainage system, with a 100-year design life, replaces the original corrugated metal pipe that was installed prior to construction of I-80 in the 1960s.